-Courtesy of John Anton of Death & Taxes, Raleigh NC
+Courtesy of John Anton, general manager, Death & Taxes, Raleigh, North Carolina

 Ashley Christensen has changed dining in Raleigh with her fabulously homey and stylish restaurants (Poole’s, Beasley’s Chicken + Honey).
 Death & Taxes, opened last summer, follows suit, immediately upping the city’s cocktail game.
 General manager John Anton developed this drink to bring the flavors of mulled wine into a lighter, brighter cocktail.
 “Riesling has enough body to stand up to all of the baking spices in the syrup, but is still very refreshing,” he says.